 Specify MATLAB Function Block Properties

-You can specify how a MATLAB Function block interfaces with a Simulink® model by setting the block properties in the Property Inspector, Ports and Data Manager, or Model Explorer.
+You can specify how a MATLAB Function block interfaces with a Simulink® model by setting the block properties in the Property Inspector or Model Explorer.

 To specify properties in the Model Explorer, click the Modeling tab.
 In the Design section, select Model Explorer.
 In the Model Hierarchy pane, expand the model tree view, select the MATLAB Function block, and edit the properties in the MATLAB Function pane.